Abigail Roache: Rugby league

-Roache is the younger sister of NRL player, Nathaniel Roache.
-She tore her ACL in both knees before turning 20 and had further surgery to repair meniscus injuries.

-Roache was awarded the Cathy Friend Women's Player of the Year in 2022 for her outstanding performance for the Richmond Roses in the Auckland Rugby League competition.
+In 2022, Roache was awarded the Cathy Friend Women's Player of the Year for her outstanding performance for the Richmond Roses in the Auckland Rugby League competition.

 Roache was initially left out of the Kiwi Ferns squad for the delayed 2021 Rugby League World Cup, but received a late call-up when Kararaina Wira-Kohu withdrew due to a torn calf days before the tournament.
 She made her Kiwi Ferns test debut on 10 November 2022 in their pool game loss to the Jillaroos at the World Cup.
 She also featured in her sides 20–6 semi-final victory over England.
 She started in the final, where the Kiwi Ferns lost 54–4 to the Jillaroos.